-- Performance of one instance of a Requested Procedure is specified by exactly one Procedure Plan.
+Performance of one instance of a Requested Procedure is specified by exactly one Procedure 5960 Plan.
 Each Requested Procedure may contain one or more Scheduled Procedure Steps that are to be performed according to the Protocols specified by a Procedure Plan.
 Type and number of Scheduled Procedure Steps in a Requested Procedure is based on the timing and equipment requirements.
 Each step is identified with the Scheduled Procedure Step ID.
 A single Procedure Step may only be performed on a single type and instance of equipment.
-Thus, while the - Step may only be performed on a single type and instance of equipment.
-Thus, while the Requested Procedure may identify multi-modality examination (such as ones common in Nuclear Medicine), a single Procedure Step shall correspond to the operations performed on a single modality. - The example of the hierarchy of Imaging Service Request, Requested Procedure and Scheduled Procedure Step is depicted in a Figure A.1-1.
+Thus, while the

+5965 Requested Procedure may identify multi-modality examination (such as ones common in Nuclear Medicine), a single Procedure Step shall correspond to the operations performed on a single modality.

+The example of the hierarchy of Imaging Service Request, Requested Procedure and Scheduled Procedure Step is depicted in a Figure A.1-1.
 Names of entities are represented by names in bolded text, and their identifiers are represented by names in square brackets.

-A.1-1: Hierarchy of Components of an Order
+Figure A.1-1: Hierarchy of Components of an Order

-Appendix B: Topics for Standards Corrections or Supplements
+5975 Appendix B: Topics for Standards Corrections or Supplements